dhoconno/nvd/README.md

 ### What Does NVD Do?

-NVD begins with an Illumina paired-end or Oxford Nanopore dataset.
+NVD begins with one or more Illumina paired-end or Oxford Nanopore datasets.
 It can also evaluate datasets on NCBI SRA.
 The file integrity of these reads is checked and, in the case of Illumina datasets, paired-end sequences are interleaved and properly paired using the bbmap `repair.sh` tool.

 These reads are the classified with the NCBI STAT tool, specifically the `aligns_to` command.
 A tax list containing the entire subtree of the virus families that infect humans is used for classification.
 This means that NVD is designed to find members of these virus families: